roche-rs/roche/README.md

 $ roche gen
 ```

-A standard cargo lib project with tests is implemented in the examples/full directory
+A standard cargo lib project with tests is implemented in the examples/full directory.
+This demonstrates the `roche build-test` command.